Deception in Supervisory Control: Numerical Examples

 \subsection{Detection of a Deceptive Agent}

 In this example, by comparing KL divergence with some common metrics to synthesize the deceptive policies, we show how the choice of KL divergence helps with preventing detection.
-We compare the metrics using a randomly generated MDP and an MDP modeling a region region from San Francisco.
+We compare the metrics using a randomly generated MDP and an MDP modeling a region from San Francisco.

 The randomly generated MDP consists of $21$ states.
 In particular, there are $20$ transient states with $4$ actions and an absorbing state with $1$ action.
 For the transient states, each action has a successor state that is chosen uniformly randomly among the transient states.
 In addition to these actions, every transient state has an action that has the absorbing state as the successor state.
 At every transient state, the reference policy goes to the absorbing state with probability $0.15$ and the other successor states with probability $0.85$.
-The agent's specification $\specification^{\agent}$ is to reach one of the transient states.
+The agent's specification $\specification^{\agent}$ is to reach to a specific transient state.

-We randomly generate three different reference policies for the randomly generated MDP.
-The reference policies satisfy the agent's specification $\specification^{\agent}$ with probabilities $0.30$, $0.14$, and $0.13$.
-For each reference policy, we synthesize three candidate policies for deception: by minimizing the KL divergence between the path distributions of the agent's policy and the reference policies, by minimizing the $L_{1}$-norm between the expected residence times of the state-action pairs for the agent's policy and the reference policies, and by minimizing the $L_{2}$-norm between the expected residence times of the state-action pairs for the agent's policy and the reference policies.
+We randomly generate a reference policy for the randomly generated MDP.
+The reference policy satisfies the agent's specification with probability $0.30$.
+For the reference policy, we synthesize three candidate policies for deception: by minimizing the KL divergence between the path distributions of the agent's policy and the reference policies, by minimizing the $L_{1}$-norm between the occupation measures of the state-action pairs for the agent's policy and the reference policies, and by minimizing the $L_{2}$-norm between the occupation measures of the state-action pairs for the agent's policy and the reference policies.
 The candidate policies are constructed so that they satisfy the agent's specification $\specification^{\agent}$ with probability $0.9$.
 For each candidate policy, we run $100$ simulations each of which consists of $100$ independently sampled paths.